Application

 fees waived

-Ocean Exploration and Surveying, BSc (Hons), with industry placement
+Ocean Exploration and Surveying, BSc (Hons)

 University of Plymouth, United Kingdom